iiasa/message_ix/doc/source/index.rst

 see Huppmann et al. (submitted) :cite:`huppmann_messageix_2018`.
-The formulation of |MESSAGEix| is a re-implementation and extension of `'MESSAGE V'` (Messner and Strubegger, 1995 :cite:`messner_users_1995`), the Integrated Assessment model developed at IIASA since the 1980s.
+The formulation of |MESSAGEix| is a re-implementation and extension of `'MESSAGE V'` (Messner and Strubegger, 1995 :cite:`messner_users_1995`), the Integrated Assessment model developed at the International Institute for Applied Systems Analysis (IIASA) since the 1980s.
 For an overview of the |MESSAGEix| model used at the IIASA Energy Program and a list of recent publications, please refer to the `MESSAGE-GLOBIOM documentation website`_.